-- 1 Excluding performance fee and share of profits from PPM South Africa. - 2 As disclosed in full year 2012 results, from March 2013 the basis of calculating Jackson's contribution to the Group's IGD surplus was changed.
-Further detail can be found in the section 'C.1 Regulatory capital (IGD)' of risk and capital management.
+(x) Estimated.
+As disclosed in full year 2012 results, from March 2013 the basis of calculating Jackson's contribution to the Group's IGD surplus was changed, further detail can be found in the section 'C.1 Regulatory Capital (IGD)' of Risk and capital management.
+The 2012 comparative is as previously reported and does not reflect the new basis.